artkostm/file-converter/README.md

 *-s or --schema* - schema file in the local file system (should exist)<br>
 *-h or --header* - a flag, if present, the header of the input file will not be ignored<br>

-Depending on command specified, the job consist of either AvroMapper or ParquetMapper task and with no reduce tasks.
+Depending on the command specified, the job consist of either AvroMapper or ParquetMapper task and with no reduce tasks.

 ## Test run example